 Also known as The Reading People, CALC provides a variety of free services.
 These include one-to-one instruction in reading and writing for at-risk teens, children struggling in school, and adults, along with GED preparation and testing.
 We also provide English as a Second Language tutoring and classroom instruction.
 Individualized literacy diagnostic testing enables effective matching of volunteers and students.
 Community volunteers complete a professional training program and generously donate their time.

 The ability to read is critical to personal freedom and the maintenance of a democratic society.
-With literacy in Michigan currently ranked lowest in the United States, the need is urgent.
+With literacy in Michigan currently ranked 32nd in the United States, the need is urgent.
 Please help us achieve our mission by volunteering or donating today!
 Thank you.

 Volunteers interested in tutoring English as a Second Language complete a two-part workshop.
 No experience necessary, free materials and support are provided.
 GED volunteer tutor training availability is ongoing.